carnisman/papaPay/README.md

 ### Contracts

-- Run `npm install` in project root.
+- Run `npm install` in project root directory.
 This will install Truffle, hdwallet, dotenv and OpenZeppelin ReentrancyGuard among others dependencies
 - Run Ganache in port `7545` and network id `1337`
 - To test the contract, edit `./contracts/PapaPay.sol`, uncomment lines 293 to 310 (fetchCourse function), save changes, and from project´s root directory run `truffle test`
 - To deploy the contract locally, after re-commenting lines 293 to 310, run `truffle migrate --network development`